 Pillars on The Lena River Ine The Sakha Republic

 The Lena River and Its Tributaries – Sinaya River

 The Lena and Sinaya pillars are located some 200 kilometres south of the city of Yakutsk.
 They are stunning stone formations on the banks of the Lena and Sinaya rivers.

 The Lena River

-The Lena River is one of the greatest rivers on this planet and together with the Ob and Yenisei rivers one of the great three Siberian river routes.
-Originating in the mountains of the Baikal range the Lena river flows more than four thousand kilometres towards north into the Arctic ocean.
+The Lena River is one of the greatest rivers on this planet and together with the Ob and Yenisei Rivers one of the great three Siberian river routes.
+Originating in the mountains of the Baikal range the Lena River flows more than four thousand kilometres north into the Arctic Ocean.
 Some of its tributaries such as the Vitim, the Aldan or the Vilyuy are larger than some of the main European rivers.

 The Sinaya River

 The Sinaya River is one of the many tributaries of the Lena River.
 Sinaya is the Russian word for blue, referring to the clean water of the river.
 As a result of the extreme climate conditions, the Lena and Sinaya rivers are frozen for more than seven months a year.
 The thickness of the ice crust reaches more than a meter.